 Wildlife forensic science is a specialist branch of forensics.
 Its use in criminal investigations is therefore largely based on standard forensic best practice, although there are some particular differences that should be considered when attending a wildlife crime scene or performing laboratory analysis.
 The following guides have been prepared to help enforcement officers and forensic laboratory scientists, respectively.

 - The PAW FWG has produced 'A guide to the use of specialist techniques in the investigation of wildlife crime', for wildlife law enforcers.
 Please download here.

-- The Society for Wildlife Forensic Science (SWFS) has produced a document that describes the minimum standards and additional guidelines for wildlife forensic analysts in the sub disciplines of DNA and morphology.
+- REVISED: The Society for Wildlife Forensic Science (SWFS) has produced a document that describes the minimum standards and additional guidelines for wildlife forensic analysts in the sub disciplines of DNA and morphology.
 Please download here.

 - A guide to laboratory techniques to determine species and origin of timber products.
 Please download here.

 - REVISED: Guidance document for the swabbing of animal bite marks and sampling from suspected offending animals.
 Please download here.